Ru57y5hck3lfrd/CTF-Writeups/pg-flimsy/flimsy.md

 ## Reconnaissance

 The response header on the API listening on port 43500 says it's running Apache APISix version 2.8.
-Searching exploit db for this service you will find that it has an RCE vulnerability (CVE-2022-24112).
+Searching online for this version of the service you will find that it has an RCE vulnerability (CVE-2022-24112).

 ![APISix](screenshots/2022-11-16_12-50.png)